NevilleKitala/NevilleKitala.github.io/_classes/2021-07-09-javascript.markdown

 In other words it gives you a Library of compiled css styles that you can link into your webpage and link to your changes as you please.
 This makes it easier for developers to maintain a consistent style through out their designs.

 ## Exercise 1:
-1. Extend the solution from the previous week to include bootstrap styles by.
+  1. Extend the solution from the previous week to include bootstrap styles by:
     1. change the background colour of the navigation bar to use bootstrap.
     1. Change the table to a grid of cards, which should show the image, the price and a short description of the different juices.
     1. Every time the word <em>juice</em> is mentioned, colour it green.
-  1. Every time the word <em> Natalie'e </em>
-  make use of containers from bootstrap to replace the text class used for divs in the solution.

 # Javascript:
 ## What is javascript: